API: Experiment

 Please see the the Multi-Config Specification page for more details.

-Each individual config is passed as input to your create_model_fn()
+Each individual config is passed as input to your create_model_fn().
+Inside it you can use whatever

 knob you set in the config group, e.g., model type or name to instantiate a model accordingly.